 Education and Outreach resources for variant effect mapping

-The Center for the Multiplexed Assessment Phenotype (CMAP), is a Center of Excellence in Genome Science based at the University of Washington and the University of Toronto.
+The Center for the Multiplexed Assessment Phenotype (CMAP), is a Center of Excellence in Genome Science based at the University of Washington and the University of Pittsburgh.

 We build Multiplexed Assays of Variant Effect (MAVE) and mutational scanning technologies to enable proactive measurement of the functional effects of all possible single-nucleotide variants in a target gene.
 These methods offer a general, scalable way to understand how variants impact molecular and cellular phenotypes, and to resolve variants of uncertain significance (VUS) that arise when human genomes are sequenced.